kytos/python-openflow/docs/toc/CONTRIBUTE.rst

 Hot Fix and Security Fix
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When a Hot or Security fix is required, a different workflow should be followed.
+To solve important problems like security issues or bugs, we follow a slightly
+different workflow to make sure the changes can be merged also in the master
-The contributer should clone the master branch and, after fixing the bug, it has
+branch (production code).
+The contributer should clone the master branch and,
-to be merged in master and develop branch.
+after fixing the bug, it has to be merged in both master and develop branch.

 First clone the master branch as following: